Why is Our Work Urgent?

 - The Tibetan Kangyur and Tengyur

-The classical Chinese translations started in the 1st century when Chinese pioneers and Indian scholars began to introduce Buddhism to China.
-The classical Tibetan translations followed later during the unparalleled state-sponsored cultural transfer of the Buddhist teachings into Tibet from the 8th century onwards .
+The classical Chinese translations started in the first century when Chinese pioneers and Indian scholars began to introduce Buddhism to China.
+The classical Tibetan translations followed later during the unparalleled state-sponsored cultural transfer of the Buddhist teachings into Tibet from the eighth century onwards.

 The Tibetan collection contains a large number of texts not found in the Chinese canon, particularly tantras, and there are some Chinese texts that do not exist in Tibetan.